Best Earplugs for Musicians – Eliminate the Risks of Playing Live

 If you’re in the business of playing extremely loud you’ll enjoy this pair of earplugs from Crioxen.
 They can reduce the decibel levels by up to 25dB, which is a lot even by professional standards.

 You can get plenty of use out of them for rock, metal, and extreme metal concerts.
-You can also use them on the airplane or on an adventurous outdoor trip.
+You can also use them on the airplane or on an adventurous outdoor trip, wherever noise cancellation is useful.
 It’s always nice to have a multi-purpose piece of equipment as you never know when you might need it.

 The sound quality is not the greatest.
 However, considering that these are designed for extreme situations, you won’t lose too much while wearing them.